Peppermint

 • Acts as a natural expectorant to help clear mucus

-Peppermint also contains antimicrobial properties that support immune function.
-The herb reduces inflammation throughout the digestive system while promoting natural stress relief.
-Its cooling analgesic effects may help soothe headaches and migraines.
+Peppermint also offers antimicrobial properties that support immune function.
+It reduces inflammation throughout the digestive system while promoting natural stress relief.
+The cooling analgesic effects may help soothe headaches and migraines.

-Always consult healthcare providers before using peppermint medicinally, especially with existing conditions or medications.
+Always consult healthcare providers before using peppermint medicinally, especially if you have existing conditions or take medications.

 History and Folklore